FAQ Most common questions are answered.

 Make sure the neoprene is nice and snug around the arms, especially for the ladies who sometimes have thin arms.
-The Cell Gold and the Bionik for ladies are made in part because of that problem and fit ladies a lot better than the unisex models (Tri-Process).

 For sleeveless models, the ladies need to be two sizes under to make sure the neoprene is nice and tight in front.
 Otherwise when they go in the water the neoprene will expand and cause a lot of water drag resulting in poor performance.

 The provided sizing chart is only a guide for you to start with.
 However, the best way to know if the size is correct is to look if the neoprene is loose on the chest and arms and see how the athlete feels in the suit.
 If their chest is too compressed you may have to go one size up.

 For detailed instructions on care of your Aquaman Wetsuit, click here.

 When you put the wetsuit on, always work your way up and do not pull the suit from the top.
 Never dig the fingernails into the neoprene as this will result in a tear that sometimes can’t be fixed.
 Keep the hands flat or pinch the neoprene lightly.
 A sweaty person will have a tougher time to get into a wetsuit because the textile inside will be dry and the body will be wet.
 Try to have the socks on or use a plastic bag over the feet to allow the legs to slide easier into the wetsuit.